How to enjoy Noma-quality food in Copenhagen for less

 A ‘Bloody Franky’ cocktail and potato salad

 What started as a take-out, pop-up burger bar at Noma during the summer lockdown of 2020 has come to stay.
 Located on the waterfront in the rebellious neighbourhood of Christianshavn, Popl serves burgers with organic Danish beef.
 Given equal consideration, Popl’s quinoa vegan burgers go through a two-day process to become patties, which are handmade in Noma’s fermentation lab.
-The simple and small menu includes sides such as fried fjord shrimps and a spicy cucumber salad, which can be washed down with craft beers or cocktails.
+The simple and small menu includes sides such as potato salad and fermented chilies and cucumbers, which can be washed down with craft beers or cocktails.
 Run by the Noma people, Popl offers a little taste of excellence in a bun.
 Take-out burgers are also available if you can’t get a table.
-Burgers are 115 krone (£13).
+Burgers start from 150 krone (£11).